A WorkSafe Service

 What happens after a failed drug test?

-DOT employers must refer the employee to a Substance Abuse Professional (SAP) and follow the Return-to-Duty process.
-Non-DOT employers should follow their company policy.
+For DOT-regulated employees, the employee must be referred to a Substance Abuse Professional (SAP) and complete the Return-to-Duty process.

 Do you provide SAP referrals?